THE HOUSE SYSTEM YEAR 7 - YEAR 12 | CLASSROOM TEACHERS PreK - YEAR 6

 LIFE SKILLS PROGRAMME

 The Life Skills Programme is part of a whole School approach to health and well-being at Trinity Grammar School.
-The Programme is structured around current educational and psychological theory on the effective development of emotional intelligence.
-It is the goal of the Life Skills Programme, in conjunction with the development of ethical, moral and religious values, to enhance boys’ capacity to be emotionally resilient and socially competent.
-Such outcomes are arguably the most important skills we can all learn in life, and perhaps the most inadequately learned in our society.
+It is the goal of the Life Skills Programme, to develop ethical, moral and religious values, to enhance boys’ capacity to be emotionally resilient and socially competent.

-The School, founded on Christian principles, recognises the prerequisite need for the existence of a secure and disciplined environment to enable boys to be effectively educated.
-The School accepts that 'stages of discipline' are a necessary step to the eventual aim of seeing students graduate from the School as self-disciplined young men.
+The School, founded on Christian principles, recognises the need for the existence of a secure and disciplined environment to enable boys to be effectively educated.
+The School has high standards and clear, logical and fair consequences when boys make errors of judgement.

-A copy of the School's Discipline System can be downloaded at right >
+A copy of the School's Discipline System may be downloaded at right >

-The Peer Support Programme aims to utilise the positive role model by providing a structure for Year 11 students to develop leadership skills and display positive role models while assisting small groups of Year 7 students.
+The Peer Support Programme aims to utilise the role modelling of Year 11 students to develop leadership skills while assisting small groups of Year 7 students.

-Peer Mediation is a form of conflict resolution, in which senior boys mediate low-level conflict situations amongst school students.
-Mediation is the process by which participants, together with the assistance of impartial mediators, systematically isolate disputed issues, develop options, consider alternatives and reach a written consensual settlement that will accommodate their needs.
+Peer Mediation is a form of conflict resolution in which senior boys mediate low-level conflict amongst students.
+Mediation is the process by which participants, together with the assistance of impartial mediators, systematically isolate disputed issues, develop options, consider alternatives and reach a written consensual settlement.